joshp23/Gnoted/README.md

 	$ chmod 750 ~./.local/share
 	$ chmod 750 ~./.local/share/gnote -R
 	```
-5. Set optional variables in assets/noted.php
+5. Set optional variables in assets/gnoted.php

-	a. set auth to true (and follow further instructions in that file) if you want to secure your Noted Web App
+	a. set auth to true (and follow further instructions in that file) if you want to secure your Gnoted Web App
 	b. add a personal greeting

 ###CREDITS